syn990/SYN-RTOS/README.md

  - Curated Dotfiles                      (Designed to work with the default packages to apply the correct settings out-of-the-box)
  - Custom Zero-Touch Install Scripts     (currently syn-stage0.sh and syn-stage1.sh which contain sane, modifiable variabes to easily deploy the system.
  - Images.
 Icons and Fonts                   (Pertaining the graphical look-and-feel, the system shell and enviroment, as well as it's terminal/command dialect.

-This repository's sole purpose is to contain the full build materials for SYN-RTOS-V3.
-Please scroll down to find build instructions and eye-candy.

 ```
 # nano syn-stage0.sh